 If you’ve never seen a tractor run before, then you’re missing a treat.
-Especially if you’ve got young children, I definitely recommend you want to find one and make the effort to add it to your Christmas calendar.
+Especially if you’ve got young children, I definitely recommend you want to find one locally and make the effort to add it to your calendar or part of your Christmas traditions.
 After all, tractors and fairy lights, make for great entertainment.
+Not all tractor runs are in the Christmas run up, those are generally the ones we’ve seen though.

 What is a tractor run?

-Mostly held around Christmas time, a tractor run is where a large number of farmers decorate their tractors with lights and drive around an agreed route.
+A tractor run is where a large number of farmers converge in one area, and drive around an agreed route through towns, countryside and more, generally for charity.
+Christmas tractor runs have the tractors decorated with lights.
 Usually the aim is to raise money for charity.
 They range from small events, through to huge ones all over the UK.
 So there’s bound to be one somewhere near you.

 Where to find out about local tractor runs?